raz0red/wii7800/README.md

 ## Installation

-To install Wii7800, simply extract the zip file directly to your SD card (retain the hierarchical structure exactly).
+To install Wii7800, simply extract the zip file directly to your SD card or USB device (retain the hierarchical structure exactly).

-Cartridge images must be placed in the roms directory (/wii7800/roms).
-(Zip files are supported)

-Wii7800 does support loading of the Atari 7800 BIOS, although it isn't necessary.
-If you wish to use the BIOS, simply place the NTSC and PAL BIOS files in the (/wii7800) directory.
-The NTSC file must be named, "7800.rom", while the PAL file must be named, "7800pal.rom".

 ## Lightgun Accuracy, etc.

 The crosshair for the Wii7800 emulator is not perfect.
-For example you may be pointing at something and your shot may register to the right or left.
-This is due to the way the 7800 handles hit detection for lightgun games.
-It only checks for a hit every 7 CPU cycles.
-There are 330 cycles for the visible portion of each frame.
-Thus, there are only ~47 hit points for each scanline.
+For example, you may be pointing at something and your shot may register slightly to the right or left.

-So, the crosshair at best gets you in approximately the right area, and if you miss you need to adjust based on where the shot shows up on the screen (exactly how you do it when there is no crosshair).
+## Cartridge Database

+Wii7800 ships with a database that contains recommended settings for the majority of commercial and a limited number of homebrew cartridges.
+These settings cover control settings, difficulty switch settings, and cartridge-related settings (cartridge type, Pokey support, XM support, high score cart support, etc.).

+To view/edit the settings applied for a particular cartridge perform the following steps:

+  * Load the cartridge (via the "Load cartridge" menu item)
+  * Return to the Wii7800 menu
+  * Select the "Cartridge-specific settings" menu item
+  * View/edit the settings for the cartridge

+Some settings will not be applied until the settings are saved and the cartridge is reloaded.
+When one of these settings is modified, a message will be displayed indicating that this particular setting requires the cartridge to be reloaded (and the settings saved prior to loading).

+Other settings, such as difficulty switch and control settings may not be applied until the cartridge is reset (or reloaded).

 ## Cartridge/ROM Compatibility